DakotaWolfsvi/DakotaWolfsvi/README.md

  ...Good Question.

-Answering That, I Made This Alernative To Separate Info About What I Do On Certain Skins.
+Answering That Million Dollar Question, I Made This Alernative To Separate Info About What I Do On Certain Skins.
 I Have **Most** Of My Originals, (Other Github and Patreon) On Most Of My Pokemon Skins And ONLY Pokemon Skins.
 But This One's To Resemble The Gamer I Am.

 ------